 - Tenth (10th) and subsequent years, employees accrue 6.16 hours per pay period or 20 days per year

-After two full work weeks of employment, employees will receive pay at the employee’s current straight time hourly rate, for nine and one-half holidays.
+After two full work weeks of employment, employees will receive pay at the employee’s current straight time hourly rate, for ten holidays.

-Holidays: New Year’s Day, President’s Day, Memorial Day, Independence Day, Labor Day, Veteran’s Day, Thanksgiving Day, day after Thanksgiving, Christmas Eve half day and Christmas Day.
+Holidays: New Year’s Day, Martin Luther King Day, President’s Day, Memorial Day, Independence Day, Labor Day, Veteran’s Day, Thanksgiving Day, day after Thanksgiving, and Christmas Day.

 Employees accrue 96 hours of sick leave per year.
 After completing a full calendar year of employment and using no more than 18 hours of sick leave during said calendar year, employee may be compensated for up to 40 hours of accrued sick leave at the employee’s current rate of pay.
 Sick leave can be used after completion of the probationary period and shall be cumulative to a maximum of 1,600 hours.
 Sick leave is paid on a specific scale upon termination of employment.